 Things take a turn for the worse when Doris’ body is possessed by one of them who seeks to manipulate her for evil purposes.

 Review, by Jason Day

-Despite the fact Hallowe’en is this Monday, it’s a very quiet time of the year for horror movies, this fake-seance prequel to 2014’s Ouija being the only mainstream scare-flick showing in UK cinemas this weekend.
+Despite the fact Hallowe’en is coming this Monday (at the time of publication), it’s a very quiet time of the year for horror movies, this fake-seance prequel to 2014’s Ouija being the only mainstream scare-flick showing in UK cinemas this weekend.